 We put about one inch/25mm of the mix at the bottom of the larger box.
 Then put the wire on top of that before adding another layer of the Hypertufa mix.
 When it was nicely levelled, we placed the inner box centrally and the vertical section of chicken wire in between the two boxes

 PLEASE NOTE YOU REALLY SHOULD USE GLOVES WHEN HANDLING WET CEMENT!
 (Ahem!
 Not like someone we know!)

 At this point the Hypertufa mix is set but not hard, so you can brush the sides lightly over and shape the edges or even carve into it if you want.
 You must do this within the first 24 hours otherwise it becomes too hard to do by hand.
 The planter will be completely hardened off after 7 days.

 If you want to age your hypertufa container you can ‘paint’ it with natural yoghurt or horse manure diluted with water.
 We haven’t done ours yet but I think I prefer the thought of using Yoghurt!

 I hope you are feeling inspired to have a go at making one for yourself.
 Perhaps something to note down on your Garden Task list?…..Have you got your FREE printable yet?
-Complete the form below to get yours!
+Click on this link to find out more!